lnalborczyk/meeg_decoding/README.md

 # importing mne and sub-packages from meg_decoding_tools
 import mne
 import numpy as np
-from decoding.decode import time_decode
+from meeg.decoding.decode import time_decode
-from decoding.prepare import prep_data_for_decoding
+from meeg.decoding.prepare import prep_data_for_decoding

 # for decoding, we'll keep only two categories and concatenate those
 decoding_epochs = mne.concatenate_epochs(